CronCats/docs/content/docs/croncat-dao.md

 # Governance & Operations
 ### Council Responsibilities
-DAO council will be the sole responsible entity for the development and promotion of croncat.
+DAO council will be the sole responsible entity for the development and promotion of CronCat.
 The council will be made up of different types of persons, each bringing a unique viewpoint to the governance process to align and balance the DAO.
 You can think of the council representing 3 core entities: Founders, Producers, Consumers.
 The council will have the power to enact proposals, fund development & marketing, provide guidance on integrations and onboard further community members.

 Council members are responsible to the DAO, and have a requirement to on-chain activity periodically to maintain their council seat.
 By staying active on the chain activities, members not only keep the community inline with their perspective, but also help create a wider base for decisions.
 Council members are also responsible for doing the research and diligence necessary to make sound decisions for fund allocations.